Eva Morrison

-Eva Belle Morrison Abdou (March 8, 1911 – March 17, 1985) was a Boston hospital librarian, and a long distance swimmer who made three attempts to cross the English Channel.
+Eva Belle Morrison Abdou (March 8, 1911 – March 17, 1985) was a Boston hospital librarian, and a long-distance swimmer who made three attempts to cross the English Channel, but never succeeded.
+She was the first female from New England to attempt to swim the English Channel, making three attempts in 1926, 1935, and 1937.
 She was on the Board of Governors of The International Professional Swimmers' Association.

 Biography

-She was born on March 8, 1911, in Pictou, Nova Scotia. in Pictou, Nova Scotia, Canada.
+She was born on March 8, 1911, in Pictou, Nova Scotia, Canada, one of six children, having three brothers and two sisters.

 Eva completed her first 5-mile swim in 1918.
 In 1926 she lost the Boston Light swim after swimming for over 7 hours in frigid water.
 She was the last competitor to drop out of the race.

+She was married to Peter J. Abdou.
+She was credited with saving scores of people off the Scituate Coast, near Boston, Massachusetts, when she lived there in a home on the Beach.

-She attempted to swim the English Channel in 1927.
+She first attempted to swim the English Channel unsuccessfully in 1926.
 She made another attempt on August 23, 1935.
+In one of the worst storms of the season, with the French Coast in sight, due to rough seas, she gave up after swimming 16 hours.

+Eva swam from Charleston to Boston, Light many times and swam from Charleston to the Pemberton Shoreline in 1933.

 She won the 1935 Dover Trophy with a time of 15 hours and 55 minutes for the 18-mile swim from Folkestone to Margate.
 On 9 October 1941 she was in a car accident in Wiscasset, Maine that killed Michael Tonely, her swimming coach and trainer.
 Mr. Tonely is the gentleman sitting in the middle of the boat of the accompanying Library of Congress photograph.

-She died on March 17, 1985, in Brockton, Massachusetts.
+She died on March 17, 1985, after a long illness, in Brockton, Massachusetts at Cardinal Cushing Hospital, and was survived by her husband Peter.
+She was a devotee of skating, horseback riding, and golfing, and was a talented violinist.
+She was buried in Mount Benedict Cemetery in Roxbury, Massachusetts.